Looking for easy, secure ways to share files online? Explore the best free file-sharing sites to send large files quickly—no signup needed!

 With DropSend Direct, users can easily drag & drop multiple files in a quick and easy way, right from their desktop.

-You’ll never have to worry about interrupted uploads and slow Internet connection as the upload resumes as soon as you get re-connected to a stable network.
+You’ll never have to worry about interrupted uploads and slow Internet connections, as the upload resumes as soon as you get reconnected to a stable network.

 The free plan has 4GB of storage but only 5 “shares” per month, which in reality, is not that good of a deal.